simshadows/monster-hunter-build-search/README.md

 ## Issues

 - There is a separation between the skills data in the database JSON file `data/database_skills.json` and the implemented skill calculations done by `src/skill_contributions.cpp`.
 If the JSON data changes, the implemented skill calculations can break and cause array overflows.
 Please figure out a solution to this!
+- Will I need to change to different string types to properly use unicode?

 ## License